pudly/schmopera-hugo/content/articles/a-bel-canto-winner-atlantas-fille-du-rgiment.md

 date = "2018-02-26T13:50:00-05:00"
 lastmod = "2018-02-26T19:41:00-05:00"
 publishDate = "2018-02-26T14:36:00-05:00"
-slug = "a-bel-canto-winner-atlantas-fille-du-rgiment"
-title = "A bel canto winner: Atlanta&#039;s Fille du régiment"
+short_description = "The entire cast had impeccable comic timing, but the crowd favorite was Stephanie Blythe's role and company debut as the Marquise of Berkenfield.
+Ms. Blythe, who is one of the most frequently sought after mezzo-sopranos of the day, moved with exceptional comic timing, managing to make her grace and composure a source of hilarity." slug = "a-bel-canto-winner-atlantas-fille-du-rgiment" title = "A bel canto winner: Atlanta&#039;s Fille du régiment"
 +++